xml source

 -h, --help show this help message and exit

---recursive search subfolders (default: False)
+--no-recursive search subfolders (default: True)

---symlinks follow symlinks? (default: False)
+--no-symlinks follow symlinks? (default: True)

 --file_glob FILE_GLOB Only include files matching glob